HydraNeck

 linuxvm Linux VM gateway Cloud gateways (Azure, GCP, AWS)

-gateway FortiGate/on-prem Enterprise venues with existing FortiGate
+gateway FortiGate/on-prem Enterprise venues with existing FortiGate or other on-prem WireGuard gateway

 HydraGuard Configuration